Sons of Daniel Boone

+Daniel Beard, founder of the Sons of Daniel Boone.

 The Sons of Daniel Boone (sometimes called the Society of the Sons of Daniel Boone), later the Boy Pioneers of America, was a youth program developed by Daniel Carter Beard in 1905 based on the American frontiersman.
 When Dan Beard joined the Boy Scouts of America (BSA) in 1910 as one of their national Scout commissioners, he merged his group into the fledgling BSA.

 Background

 Boys were organized into groups called forts.
 The officers of the fort took on names of frontiersmen and had specific insignia: